05 Dec 2019

 bare-bones floating window manager called sowm and has even

-started a minimal linux distro called KISS. sowm
+started a minimal linux distro called KISS. sowm, like dwm is configured

 at compile-time and the defaults make sense.